TTomilin/DataEng/README.md

 # Q4 Data Engineering

+## Instructions for running

+1. Import the pom.xml as a Maven project in the IDE
+2. Install Java SE Development Kit 11 and set it as the project SDK for compilation and JVM for execution
+3. Install Maven for dependency management and have proper (default) local configuration in usr/m2/settings.xml
+4. Enable "Annotation Processing" for the Lombok library under Project Settings -> Build -> Compiler (the program will execute without it, but give errors at compile time)

 ## Milestone 1 — choosing and preparing your data, introductory analysis

 For the first milestone, you are asked to: